khounish/Terraform-Howtos/README.md

 This  Repo is evolving  and i plan to keep basic scripts for references .
 Prerquisite:
-<br>User has a linux/wundows bare/virtual/contianer system where from terraform can be launched.
+<br>User has a linux/wundows bare/virtual/contianer system where from terraform can be launched.<br>
 <br>Terraform is installed .
 <br>IAM  user has  full permission on EC2.
-One must know Terraform basics such as terraform init,plan,state,apply,destroy.
+<br>One must know Terraform basics such as terraform init,plan,state,apply,destroy.

 Basic Scenarios:
 t_ec2) How to spin up /down a basic ubuntu  aws  ec2  server